OCG-labs/gpt-server-api/README.md

 #### 🔒 Docker Secrets

+API keys are valuable and are not secure when placed inside of a .env file of the docker container.
+For this reason, you want to create a docker secret file for added security. *IMPORTANT NOTE: This method is not entirely secure.
+For maximum security, use docker swarm.*

 ### 🐅 Vtiger Usage

 Once you are on the workflow designer, set up a web-service call and associated action once data is received.